 - Knowing what Matters to us as older adults when it comes to making healthcare decisions;

 - Reviewing, reducing, and removing Medications that may cause harm or are unnecessary;

-- Improving care for the Mind by addressing critical problems like dementia, delirium, and depression; and
+- Improving care for the Mentation (or the Mind) by addressing critical problems like dementia, delirium, and depression; and

 - Promoting Mobility, or the medical term for being able to move (on our own or with help).